|

 Florida

-Magazine starts in February 2006 highlighting
+Magazine started in February 2006 highlighting

 the negatives of the rabbit meat farming trade